-In this eight-week course you’ll focus on creating written content for your community that is informative, engaging, and aligned with an overall purpose.
+In this multi-week course you’ll focus on creating written content for your community that is informative, engaging, and aligned with an overall purpose.
 We’ll introduce a new CSCCE framework that will help you to identify the different types of content that you may have in your communications toolkit, and the different functions of each towards encouraging member engagement.
 While we will visit examples of the different content types and the fundamentals of writing clear and actionable prose, this course should not simply be thought of as a writing 101 course.
 Instead, it introduces a holistic and strategic way of creating content to support your community – something that we believe we are the only organization to provide training about.

 Where CODE fits in CSCCE’s community manager training catalog